 Applicants will be asked as part of their application to declare, any perceived or existing conflicts of interests or that, to the best of their knowledge, there is no conflict of interest.

-If you later identify an actual, apparent, or potential conflict of interest the ASC/AIS must be informed in writing immediately.
+If you later identify an actual, apparent, or potential conflict of interest the ASC must be informed in writing immediately.

-Conflicts of interest regarding ASC and AIS staff will be handled in accordance with the ASC’s Conflict of Interest Policy.
+Conflicts of interest regarding ASC staff will be handled in accordance with the ASC’s Conflict of Interest Policy.

 Assessment panel members will also be required to declare any conflicts of interest.

-All applications will first be assessed against the eligibility criteria and then all eligible applications will be assessed by an internal assessment panel at the Australian Institute of Sport.
+All applications will first be assessed against the eligibility criteria and then all eligible applications will be assessed by an internal assessment panel at the ASC.

 The decisions are final and there is no appeal process.